Martin-L\"of Complexes: Doppelg a ngers, -algebras and -algebras

-Theorem~\ref{theorem:main} shows that free $T_1$-algebras are, up to equivalence, free groupoids.
-This might lead one to conjecture that the category of $T_1$-algebras is equivalent to the category of groupoids.
+which satisfies $\Psi_{G}(\varphi)=1_{\psi_{G}(t)}$.
+Realizers for basic terms $\namefor{a}$ are given by $\rr(\namefor{a})$.
+It follows from the results of \cite{Hofstra:CRMTT} that this determines a model of type theory.
+Let us denote the interpretation (i.e., realizer) of $t:\namefor{G}$ by $\alpha_{t}$.
+Then, by virtue of the interpretations of identity types in the realizability model, it follows that these $\alpha_{t}$ give a natural isomorphism $\alpha:1_{\Pi_{1}(M_{1}(G))}\iso\Phi_{G}\circ\Psi_{G}$. \end{proof} \end{theorem} Theorem~\ref{theorem:main} shows that free $M_1$-algebras are, up to equivalence, free groupoids.
+This might lead one to conjecture that the category of $M_1$-algebras is equivalent to the category of groupoids.
 However, that is not the case.
-Let us first consider the comparison functor

-We recall from Section~\ref{subsec:T1_are_groupoids} that this functor regards a $T_{1}$-algebra as a groupoid.
-I.e., in particular it sends a $T_1$-algebra $(G,\gamma:T_1(G) \to G)$\/ to

-which is then an algebra structure for the free groupoid monad (we do not distinguish notationally between groupoids and 1-truncated globular sets whose underlying graphs are groupoids).

-Thus every $T_1$-algebra $G$\/ has an underlying groupoid $\Phi(G)$ - we might call it the \myemph{fundamental groupoid} of $G$.
-However, the following example makes clear that different algebras may have the same underlying groupoid.
+The following example makes clear that different algebras may have the same fundamental groupoid. \begin{example} Consider the following groupoid $G$: it has two objects $a$\/ and $b$, exactly one arrow $f:a \to b$\/ and its inverse $g:b \to a$.
+We may define a $M_1$-algebra structure $\gamma:M_1(G) \to G$\/ on $G$\/ as follows: on objects, $\gamma$\/ is defined by